 I asked how I could pray for him, and he said that he has had three cardiac arrests in his lifetime, and he was only 15 years old.
 In almost an angry tone he said, “So I’ve been prayed for a lot,” and then he got up without another word and left.

-Long story short, we wrapped up our study a little while later and as we were gathering our stuff and walking out of the café, the other teen who had asked about Genesis and our “culture” walked back in and thanked us again.
+Long story short, we wrapped up our study time a little while later and as we were gathering our stuff and walking out of the café, the other teen who had asked about Genesis and our “culture” walked back in and thanked us again.

 I share this story with y’all because that’s what I call real ministry.
 That should happen to us everywhere we go if we are genuine followers of Jesus.